JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Getting_Started/Vitis_GUI/Part4.md

 For the usage of these files, you will find more detailed in the Vitis Doc: https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/vitis_embedded_installation.html?hl=sdk.sh#rvu1542160683426

  - Sysroot path (xilinx-versal-common-v2020.2/sysroots/aarch64-xilinx-linux)

+> NOTE: The sysroots folder is generated after you run the xilinx-versal-common-v2020.2/sdk.sh script.

  - Root FS (xilinx-versal-common-v2020.2/rootfs.ext4)
  - Kernel Image (xilinx-versal-common-v2020.2/Image)